-The Robert Day Scholars Program has two dedicated career specialists, Michelle Chamberlain and Marisa Walter, who make recruiting a Robert Day Scholar a simple process.
-Additionally, because of the selectivity and intimacy of the Robert Day Scholars Program, Michelle and Marisa know the goals and skills of each Robert Day Scholar.
+The Robert Day Scholars Program's dedicated career specialist Michelle Chamberlain makes recruiting a Robert Day Scholar a simple process.
+Additionally, because of the selectivity and intimacy of the Robert Day Scholars Program, Michelle knows the goals and skills of each Robert Day Scholar.
 As a result, the External Relations staff can better assist in finding the right match between employers and students.

 Why Recruit at the Robert Day School?